We may earn money or products from the companies mentioned in this post.

 - Hide chicken hearts in ground beef meals.
 Organ meats are the most nutrient dense and they are often overlooked.
 If you are new to consuming organ meats, chicken hearts are a good place to begin because they have a mild flavor.
 You won’t even notice them hidden in burgers, meatloaf, chili, etc. Be sure to choose organic, pastured chicken hearts, however.
 Conventionally raised birds are exposed to all sorts of toxins that can lodge in their meat, bones, and organs.
 Go here to learn more about the benefits of chicken hearts.

 - Start taking liver “pills”.
 Buy organic, pastured liver (chicken, beef, lamb) and freeze it for a day.
 Take it out of the freezer and let it soften until you can cut it.
 Cut it into pill-sized pieces and then freeze again.
 (It is helpful to flash freeze on a parchment-lined baking sheet so that they don’t stick together.)
 Keep them in the freezer and take daily or as needed for an extra nutrient boost.
 Liver is high in b vitamins and iron.
 Go here to learn more about the benefits of eating liver.
 If you want to take a grass-fed liver pill already make for you, you can take Perfect Dessicated Liver.

-- Add sprouts to salads and sandwiches.
+- I know the title said 10, but I just couldn’t stop myself.
+Heres is a bonus way to pack more nutrients to your diet.
+Add sprouts to salads and sandwiches.
 These tasty gems are packed with nutrition.
 Go here to learn about the long list of benefits of consuming sprouts as well as how to make them at home.
 You can even hide them in smoothies!

 How about you?
 Do you eat any of these things?
 Are you going to start?
 What other ways do you sneak nutrients into your diet?
 I would love to hear from you!